Archaeological Studies Minor

 - Our focus on providing students with training in cutting edge technologies that very few programs in the U.S. offer including: geophysical and remote sensing equipment (ground penetrating radar, magnetometer, resistivity meter); precision laser mapping equipment; a complete photogrammetry array; 3-D scanning, photo, and video equipment; photographic drone for aerial photography and video.

-Because our program is built around close student-instructor interaction and intensive experiential opportunities, our students are given ample opportunity for participation in all aspects of anthropological field and laboratory research.
-The archaeology minor is designed for students who have an interest in the anthropological sub-discipline of archaeology but who are majoring in another discipline.
-Common majors that are served by the archaeology minor include history, geology, geography, biology, physics, and a number of others.
-The minor in archaeological studies provides students with a strong foundational understanding of the discipline while at the same time allowing for the selection of elective courses that particularly suite the individual student’s interests.
+The archaeology studies minor is designed for students who have an interest in the anthropological sub-discipline of archaeology but who are majoring in another discipline.
+Common majors that are served by the archaeology studies minor include cultural anthropology, art, history, social studies education, geology/earth science, geography, biology, physics, and a number of others.
+The minor in archaeological studies provides students with a strong foundation in the discipline while allowing for the selection of elective courses that particularly suite the individual student’s interests.

 (All colleges, excluding teacher certification programs)